Evie-Skinner18/CodebarTechTests/README.md

 * I am very pleased with the OOP nature of my code
 * I would like to improve this by adding a feature that takes in bank account data from a CSV file.

+## Supermarket
+* I found this harder to make than the Bank application, but not too hard.
+* I found it easy to conceptualise the key objects in the supermarket situation as objects in code

 # _JavaScript_
 ## Fizz Buzz